AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 | Target Approval Date | 2024-08-06 |

-This document is a system design overview of what we want to deliver as our MainNet release.
+This document is a system design overview of what we want to deliver as our MainNet release, focusing on networks, L1 interactions, governance, and economics.

 We will deliver a fully functional network by Dec 16, 2024.
 This network will be a publicly available, but with no guarantees of security or stability.